Business School (The Office): Production

 "Business School" was the second Office episode written by Brent Forrester.
+However, Forrester did not come up with either the business school plot or the bat plot; he was handed these ideas on two 3-by-5 index cards and told to write an episode around them.
 Forrester had previously written "The Merger."
-The episode was the first to be directed by Joss Whedon.
+The episode was the first of two to be directed by Joss Whedon.
 Whedon, who is a friend of both producer Greg Daniels and Jenna Fischer, and also met most of the production staff prior to the episode, stated that he chose to direct the episode "because I already know the writing staff and a bunch of the cast, and I adore the show."
 When informed that the episode was about a bat entering into the office and one of the characters pretending to be a vampire, Whedon thought that it was a joke; in reference to Buffy the Vampire Slayer, he quipped to the crew, "Didn't I just leave this party?"
 In an interview featured on the third season DVD, Whedon joked that the "Business School" episode and his former TV show were very similar because "Buffy…was sad and depressing but…it was funny.
 Especially when people died.
 And a lot of people do die in ['Business School']."
 But upon completing the episode, Whedon said, "That was just coincidence.
 But that's how that happened.
 God, it was fun."
 Whedon stated that he was surprised with the amount of input he was allowed with the script.
 "I wouldn't say freedom to do things with it… But way more input was asked for than I would have ever anticipated."

-At Pam's art show, the pieces which she was supposed to have painted did not suit Whedon; he explained, "I got to the set and saw Pam's art, and I was like, 'This is not right.
+At Pam's art show, the pieces which she was supposed to have painted did not suit Whedon; he explained, "I got to the set and saw Pam's art, and I was like, 'This is not right.'"
+This prompted an on-set argument between Whedon and Daniels.
 Whedon said that he held up filming for more than an hour until the staff was able create new pieces of art.